Precious2804/innoscript-test/README.md

   - NewsApi.org: to fetch and store articles from NewsAPI.org
     - Run Locally
       ```bash
-      php artisan get:newsorg < category >
+      php artisan get:newsorg $category
     - Run via Docker
       ```bash
-      docker-compose exec app php artisan get:newsorg < category >
+      docker-compose exec app php artisan get:newsorg $category

   - The Guardian: to fetch and store articles from The Guardian
     - Run Locally
       ```bash
-      php artisan get:guardian < category >
+      php artisan get:guardian $category
     - Run via Docker
       ```bash
-      docker-compose exec app php artisan get:guardian < category >
+      docker-compose exec app php artisan get:guardian $category

   - New York Times: to fetch and store articles from New York Times
     - Run Locally
       ```bash
-      php artisan get:nytimes < category >
+      php artisan get:nytimes $category
     - Run via Docker
       ```bash
-      docker-compose exec app php artisan get:nytimes < category >
+      docker-compose exec app php artisan get:nytimes $category

-Note: < category > is a dynamic value that could be set, and used for fetch from any of the news resources based on a preferred category.
+Note: $category is a dynamic value that could be set, and used for fetch from any of the news resources based on a preferred category.
 For Example, election, entertainment, business etc